netgwas: An R Package for Network-Based Genome-Wide Association Studies: Introduction

-Revealing the patterns of linkage disequilibrium (LD) is important for association mapping study as well as for studying the genomic architecture of a genome.
-One common approach to detect LDs is to perform an exhaustive genome scan for pairs of loci.
-The drawback of such approaches is that hypothesis testing in the genome--scale is underpowered, so that weak long--range LD will go undetected, especially after adjusting for multiple testing.
-Also, such methods can not simultaneously take the information of more than two loci into account.
-Moreover, they do not make full and efficient use of modern multi--loci data.
-Here, we implemented the method proposed by \cite{Behrouzi2017detecting} to detect LD patterns in diploid and polyploid species.
-The \texttt{netgwas} uncovers short- and long--range LD patterns between different loci of a genome while correcting for the effect of other loci.
-Technically, this requires estimating a sparse adjacency matrix from a multi-loci genotype data, which usually contains large number of markers, where the number of markers can far exceed the number of individuals.
-The non-zero patterns of the adjacency matrix shows the conditionally dependent short-- and long--range LD structures of the genome, and thus provides a basis for identifying associations between distant markers that are due to epistatic selection rather than gametic linkage.
-Also, the strength of LD structures is determined using partial correlations.
+The linkage map, which can be constructed using the first key function of \pkg{netgwas} in Fig \ref{Flowchart}, provides the genetic basis for the second key function which detects the patterns of linkage disequilibrium and segregation distortion in a population.
+Segregation distortion (SD) refers to any deviation from expected segregation ratios based on Mendelian rules of inheritance.
+And linkage disequilibrium (LD) refers to non-random relations between loci (locations) on the same or different chromosomes.
+Revealing the structures of LD is important for association mapping study as well as for studying the genomic architecture of a genome.
+Various methods have been published in the literature for measuring statistical associations between alleles at different loci, for instance see \citet{hedrick1987gametic, mangin2012novel, clarke2011basic, bush2012chapter, kaler2020comparing}.
+Most of these measures are based on an exhaustive genome scan for pairs of loci and the $r^2$ measure, the square of the loci correlation.
+The drawback of such approaches is that association testing in the genome--scale is underpowered, so that weak long--range LD will go undetected.
+Furthermore, they do not simultaneously take the information of more than two loci into account to make full and efficient use of modern multi--loci data.
+The \pkg{netgwas} package contains functionality to estimate pairwise interactions between different loci in a genome while adjusting for the effect of other loci to efficiently detect short- and long--range LD patterns in diploid and polyploid species \citep{behrouzi2019detecting}.
+Technically, this requires estimating a sparse adjacency matrix from multi-loci genotype data, which usually contains a large number of markers (loci), where the number of markers can far exceed the number of individuals.
+The non-zero patterns of the adjacency matrix created by the functions in \pkg{netgwas} shows the structures of short-- and long--range LD of the genome.
+The strength of associations between distant loci can be calculated using partial correlations.
+Furthermore, the methods implemented in \pkg{netgwas} already account for the correlation between markers, while associating them to each other and thereby avoids the problem of population structure (that is physically unlinked markers are correlated).